parlojanmihai/parlojanmihai/README.md

 - 👋 Hi, I’m @parlojanmihai
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on interesting projects for gaining experience to land my first coding job🧑‍💻
+- 💞️ I’m looking to collaborate on interesting projects for gaining more experience🧑‍💻
 - 📫 How to reach me parlojanmihai@gmail.com

 <!---